-- 793 trees planted by WRIG Staff at 8 sites in the WR Watershed (Also partnered in 1 major planting in the CAWG watershed), ~225 trees planted by volunteers on private land.
+- 793 trees were planted by WRIG staff at 8 sites in the WR watershed (also partnered in 1 major planting in the CAWG watershed), and ~225 trees were planted by volunteers on private land.

 - Constructed 8 brush mats:

-- 3 on the Wheatley River South Tributary,
+- 3 on the Wheatley River South branch,

-- 3 on the Wheatley River-Bungay South Tributary, and
+- 3 on the Wheatley River-Bungay South branch, and

-- 2 on the Wheatley River-Bungay North-West Tributary
+- 2 on the Wheatley River-Bungay North-West branch

 - Recovery and restoration of the accessible dock at Rackham’s Pond.